phly/phly_mustache/docs/syntax.rst

     comment}}
     Third line

-When called
+When called:

 .. code-block:: php

     $test = $mustache->render('template-with-comments', array());

-Will render as :
+It will render as:

 .. code-block:: html